ablanco1950/Directs_Object_Following_Lane/README.md

 In the video you can see an object marked with a blue circle forced to follow the second lane to the left.

-You can test the program with the video solidYellowLeft.mp4 (downloaded from https://github.com/alifiroozidev/lane-decection-sample-footages), removing the # that cancels instruction 7.
+Also, you can test the program with the video solidYellowLeft.mp4 (downloaded from https://github.com/alifiroozidev/lane-decection-sample-footages), removing the # that cancels instruction 7.
 In both cases it is about placing the object that follows in the second rail on the left.

 To test a case of following the first lane to the left, you must change instruction 3 by setting OptionLane = 1 and removing the # that cancels instruction 12 and allows you to test this case with the video solidWhiteRight.mp4 (downloaded from from https://github.com/alifiroozidev/lane-decection-sample-footages).
 By removing the # that cancels instruction 13, you can check it with the video road_-_28287 (540p).mp4